Multi-layered characterization of hot stellar systems with confidence: The HSS dataset

-\section{The HSS Dataset}
+\section{The HSS dataset}

-The dataset used in our analysis was compiled from different sources by~\citet{misgeldandhilker11} and contains measurements on 13456 HSS of different types: globular clusters (GCs), giant ellipticals (gEs), compact ellipticals (cEs), ultra compact dwarf galaxies (UCDs), dwarf globular transition objects (DGTOs), nuclear of star clusters (NuScs), bulges of spiral galaxies (Sbuls) and nuclei of nucleated dwarf galaxies (dE,Ns).
-There are 12763 HSS in this dataset that are candidate GCs (GC\_VCCs) from the Virgo Globular Cluster survey meaning that there is ambiguity on whether these systems are GCs or not. \citet{chattopadhyayandkarmakar13} primarily excluded these candidate GCs from their analysis, focusing mainly on the confirmed GCs and other different types of stellar systems.
-We call these 693 systems non-candidate HSS.
+The dataset used in our analysis was compiled from different sources by~\citet{misgeldandhilker11} and contains measurements on 13456 HSS of different types: globular clusters (GC), giant ellipticals (gE), compact ellipticals (cE), ultra compact dwarf galaxies (UCD), dwarf globular transition objects (DGTO), nuclear of star clusters (NuSc), bulges of spiral galaxy (Sbul) and nuclei of nucleated dwarf galaxies (dE,N).
+There are 12763 HSS in this dataset that are candidate GCs (GC\_VCC) from the Virgo Globular Cluster survey meaning it is ambiguous if these systems are GC's or not. \citet{chattopadhyayandkarmakar13} primarily excluded these candidate GCs from their analysis, focusing mainly on the 673 stellar systems consisting of confirmed GC's and other different types of stellar systems.
+We call these 673 systems non-candidate HSS.
 The main parameters in \citet{misgeldandhilker11} are stellar mass ($M_s$), effective radius ($R_e$), mass surface density averaged over projected effective radius ($S_e$) and absolute magnitude in the V band ($M_\nu$).
-Following \cite{chattopadhyayandkarmakar13} we use the logarithm (base 10) of $M_s$, $R_e$ and mass-to-luminosity ratio ($M_s / L_\nu$) in solar luminosity ($M_{s,\odot}$) units in our analysis.
-The $M_s/L_\nu$ ratio were obtained using the standard magnitude-luminosity relation.
+Following \citet{chattopadhyayandkarmakar13} we use the logarithm (base 10) of $M_s$, $R_e$ and mass-to-luminosity ratio ($M_s / L_\nu$) in solar luminosity ($M_{s,\odot}$) units in our analysis.
+The $M_s/L_\nu$ ratio was obtained using the standard magnitude-luminosity relation.

 where $L_{\nu,\odot}$ denotes the luminosity of the sun.
-The $\log_{10}S_e$ is taken into account while interpreting the results but are not used in the statistical clustering mechanism.
-Figure~\ref{fig:ggpairs} provides the pairwise scatterplots of the three parameters for both candidate and non-candidate stellar systems along with the density plot of the parameters for both candidates and non-candidates used in clustering.
+The parameter $\log_{10}S_e$ is taken into account while interpreting the results but, as in \citet{chattopadhyayandkarmakar13}, is not used in the clustering mechanism.